cdmill/Fridge/README.md

 ## Contributing

-Feel free to share, open issues, and contribute to this project 💕
+Feel free to share, open issues, and/or contribute to this project 💕